 The cost of your new share depends on the market value of your home at the time you increase your share.
 This means it may cost more than your first share if the value of your home has gone up, or be cheaper if it’s gone down.

-You can staircase as many times as you like to reach 100%, though each additional share must be at least 10%.
-Each time you staircase you need to pay some associated costs, such as a property valuation, solicitor fees and mortgage fees.
+You can staircase as many times as you like to reach 100%.
+Usually, you must buy shares of at least 10% going up in increments of 5% (eg. 15%, 20%, 25%).
+Each time you staircase you’ll need to pay the associated costs, such as a property valuation, solicitor fees and mortgage fees.

 Managing your money and mortgage